OpenID Connect (OIDC) Bearer token authentication

 applications.

-For example, here is how you can use keycloak.js
+For example, if you work with Keycloak, you can use keycloak.js

-to authenticate the users and refresh the expired tokens from the SPA:
+to authenticate users and refresh the expired tokens from the SPA:

 <html>